INBRE-USP Summer Undergraduate Research Program

 - MSU nursing students attending classes at one of MSU's three off-campus locations (Missoula, Great Falls, Kalispell) are considered enrolled at MSU and should follow the application instructions for MSU students

-Applications for this summer program are due no later than February 24.
+Applications for the summer program are typically due mid-late February.

 If you have questions regarding the undergraduate research program please contact: